 When an expenditure/expense is incurred for purposes for which both restricted and unrestricted (committed, assigned, or unassigned) resources are available, it is the District's general policy to use restricted resources first.
 When expenditures/expenses are incurred for purposes for which unrestricted (committed, assigned, and unassigned) resources are available, and amounts in any of these unrestricted classifications could be used, it is the district's general policy to spend committed resources first, followed by assigned amounts, and then unassigned amounts.
+The school board has formally adopted a policy that sets a goal to maintain a fund balance of eight (8) percent of current year fund revenues in the District Maintenance Fund (General Fund).

-Note 2 - Cash and Cash Equivalents and Cash with Fiscal Agents
+Note 2 - Cash and Cash Equivalents, Cash with Fiscal Agents, and Investments